scipiotech/docker-openmaint/README.md

 ## Development notes

-If you wish to contribute be sure to run the `tests.bats` after your changes and ensuring that every test passes.
+If you wish to contribute be sure to run the `test.bats` after your changes and ensuring that every test passes.
 Add more tests if necessary.
 Tests built using [BATS](https://github.com/sstephenson/bats) (Bash Automated Testing System).